 Starting with Kendal.
-Set at the south-east corner of the Lake District, Kendal is the “Gateway to the Lakes.”
-This picturesque town boasts plenty of options for shopping, sightseeing and nightlife.
+Set on the southeast corner of the Lake District, Kendal is the “Gateway to the Lakes.”
+This picturesque town boasts plenty of options for shopping, sightseeing, and nightlife.

 Head northwest to Bowness-on-Windermere.
-One of the main tourist centres within the park, this small town has great attractions for the whole family.
+One of the main tourist centers within the park, this small town has great attractions for the whole family.

-Continue travelling north along the shores of Windermere Lake and you’ll pass through Ambleside.
-Set at the centre of the park, this small village is an ideal base for exploring the region.
+Continue travelling north along the shores of Windermere Lake, England’s largest lake, and you’ll pass through the bustling market town of Ambleside.
+Set at the center of the park, this small village is the best lake district town for exploring the region.
 It also has plenty of attractions as well as restaurants and shops to enjoy.

 A bit further north is Grasmere.
-One of the cutest villages in the Lake District, Grasmere has charming shops, stunning scenery, and one of the best hostels in the area.
+One of the cutest villages in the Lake District, Grasmere has charming shops, stunning scenery, and one of the best hotels in the area.

 And finally, north of Grasmere is Keswick.
 A proper town located in the north of the Lake District, Keswick has great restaurants and shops, bars, as well as access to nature and hiking.
 If you’re looking for an awesome weekend in Lake District, Keswick is the place to go!

 Still not sure where to stay?
-Don’t worry, we’ve got you covered.
+Don’t worry, I’ve got you covered.

 Lake District’s 5 Best Places to Stay

-A popular destination for walkers, trekkers and outdoor enthusiasts, Ambleside gives travellers a front-row seat to adventure.
+A popular destination for walkers, trekkers, and outdoor enthusiasts, Ambleside gives travelers a front-row seat to adventure.
 This small English village is close to trailheads and the starting point for some of the district’s most scenic walks.

 Things to See and Do in Ambleside